mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

 *This tutorial was adapted from the excellent "[Make your first Collector map](https://www.esri.com/arcgis-blog/products/collector/field-mobility/make-your-first-collector-map/)" tutorial by Kylie Donia, of Esri*.

+# Sections to expand on if time permits...

 ## Part 4: Multi-user editing

 ### Create a Group